 Lebanese Couscous Salad

 Lebanese Couscous Salad is made with larger Lebanese couscous, also known as maghrabia.
-This is such a versatile salad, not unlike a pasta salad that takes well to a variety of vegetables and herbs.
-Purchase the couscous in my online shop here.
+This is such a versatile salad, and like a pasta salad it takes well to a variety of vegetables, spices, and herbs.
+Purchase Lebanese couscous in my online shop.

-It was not until just a few years ago that I learned there is a couscous all our own.
+It was not until just a few years ago that I learned there is a couscous all our own, Lebanese-style.
 I was on a flatbread learning jaunt at the home of one of the masters in Lansing, and she pulled from her freezer a huge bag of what appeared to be frozen chickpeas.
-These, she told me, are my homemade maghrabia.
+“These,” she told me, “are my homemade maghrabia.”
 I felt like I was not Lebanese even a little.
 “Homemade what?”
 I squeaked.

 The love I have witnessed expressed by anyone who has ever eaten the traditional chicken and onion maghrabia stew is, well, nothing short of kookoo-crazy-favorite food-joy.
-We’re going to head down that recipe road this fall.
-Right now, I want nothing more than a refreshing Lebanese Couscous Salad for the season ahead.
+We’re going to head down that recipe road here soon.
+But how about a quick and easy way to eat Lebanese couscous?
+As in: Lebanese Couscous Salad.
 Such a discovery, this salad!
 The texture!
 The flavor!
 My first run at the recipe yielded such a hurrah from every eater here that I realized this one will be a new tradition, a keeper we turn to all summer, all year, long.

 Why you’ll love this Lebanese Couscous Salad recipe